akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey knelt and cut the ropes.
 The dog lunged to its feet, shook itself, then ran to the cold hearth and back to the door – whining, pacing, desperate.

-And beside the dog, feathers ruffled, beak pointed toward the forest – Goosie.
+And beside the dog, feathers ruffled, beak pointed towards the forest – Goosie.
 She had not been tied.
 No one had thought her worth the trouble.

 Godfrey looked from the dog to the goose.
 The dog had scent.
 The goose had direction.
 Together, they had a trail.